 An Easy Family Waterfall Hike to Mill Valley's Cascade Falls

 Cascade Falls, a seasonal waterfall that can be found in Mill Valley's Cascade Park, is the destination of one of Marin's easiest and most rewarding waterfall hikes.
-It's a short out-and-back or loop hike that's easy enough for just about everyone in the family to tackle, and the waterfall is amazing, especially after a heavy rainstorm like we had last week.
-We headed out there this weekend and the waterfall was pretty spectacular.
+It's a short out-and-back or loop hike that's easy enough for just about everyone in the family to tackle, and the waterfall is amazing, especially after a rainstorm.
+We took a hike there this weekend and the waterfall is going strong.
+It's definitely worth checking out!

 The hike is only about half a mile round-trip if you start at the Cascade Falls trailhead on Cascade Drive.
 The wide trail follows Cascade Creek, which flows downhill on its way to meet Old Mill Creek.